Living on Campus

 The goal of UH Mānoa’s Student Housing Services is to provide students with a residential experience that is supportive of their academic, personal, and social growth.
 Student housing offers a variety of Residential Learning Programs that maximize the student academic experience while connecting the in-class and out-of-class learning opportunities.

 Residential Learning Programs include Honors, College of Education, Language and Culture House, Health Professions, Native Hawaiian, Outdoor Recreation Learning, Pre-Law, and much more.
-All residence halls have high-speed internet access and cable T.V.
 We also have various locations across campus equipped for wireless connectivity.

 Living on campus is a fun and memorable experience.
 You can run down to the Rec Center whenever you choose or easily have a late-night study session at the library.
 Or, you can leave your room ten minutes before class and still be on time.
 It has also been said that living on campus results in better grades.
 So if you are looking to make the most of your college experience, live on campus, where you will have the opportunity to get involved and make lifelong friendships.